Refinitiv/websocket-api/Applications/Examples/EDP/python/README.md

 `--auth_url`      | OPTIONAL.
 URL of the EDP Gateway.
 Defaults to https://api.refinitiv.com:443/auth/oauth2/beta1/token.
 `--port`          | OPTIONAL.
 Port of the Elektron Real-Time Service.
 Defaults to 443.
 `--scope`         | OPTIONAL.
 An authorization scope to include when authenticating.
 Defaults to 'trapi'.
 `--ric`          | OPTIONAL.
 Name of the item to request from the Elektron Real-Time Service.
+Can provide several rics if they are separated by comma (',').
 If not specified, /TRI.N is requested.
 `--app_id`        | OPTIONAL.
 Application ID to use when logging in.
 If not specified, "256" is used.
 `--position`      | OPTIONAL.
 Position to use when logging in.
 If not specified, the current host is used.
 `--service`       | OPTIONAL.
 The requested service name or service ID.
 Defaults to ELEKTRON_DD.
+`--view`         | OPTIONAL.
+List of fields to show, separated by comma (',').
+If not specified, all fields with be returned.
+`--no_streaming` | OPTIONAL.
+Returns only one response and doest not stream the new events.

 ### Running the market\_price\_edpgw\_service\_discovery Example